ExpressGateway/express-gateway.io/_pages/case-studies/musement.md

 Therefore, a middleware handler for their API Gateway became a key use case for Express Gateway.
 By using Express Gateway the team was able to save time, without having  to devote engineering time to building this important piece of their tech stack while simultaneously mitigating the risk to their users.

-> In one week we’ve been able to deploy something valuable for our company without impacting previous process but create something on top!
+> "In one week we’ve been able to deploy something valuable for our company without impacting previous process but create something on top!"

 By using Express Gateway, Musement saved time and developer resources.